Back to Top

 Good batteries are not immune to failure which can be provoked by the way they are used or abused.
 High cell temperature is the main killer and this can be brought about in the following situations.

 - Bad applications design

 - Environmental conditions.
 High ambient temperatures.
 Lack of cooling.

 - Physical damage is also a contributing factor

 Most of these conditions result in overheating of the cell which is what ultimately kills it.

 Abuse does not just mean deliberate physical abuse by the end user.
 It also covers accidental abuse which may be unavoidable.
 This may include dropping, crushing, penetrating, impacts, immersion in fluids, freezing or contact with fire, any of which could occur to an automotive battery for instance.
+Battery packs have also been inadvertently caught in the reclining mechanism of aircraft seats resulting in crushing and a fire.
 It is generally accepted that the battery may not survive all these trials, however the battery should not itself cause an increased hazard or safety problem in these circumstances.

 Battery failures may not necessarily be due to natural wearout or abuse by the user.
 They could well be caused by malfunctions in the systems in which they are installed.
 Batteries used in automotive applications could be subject to a variety of problems, any of which could wreck the battery, such as:

 - Sensor failures

 - Fan or pump failures